ArthurHlt/logrusprom/README.md

 # Logrusprom

-A [logrus](https://github.com/sirupsen/logrus) hook to export total numbers of log message by their level and by error type for [Prometheus](https://prometheus.io/).
+A [logrus](https://github.com/sirupsen/logrus) hook to export total numbers of log message by their level and by type for [Prometheus](https://prometheus.io/).

 ## Ouput example